What is DRSABCD: The first aid acronym explained

 R - Check for RESPONSE

-Check if the casualty is responsive by asking them questions and looking and feeling for signs of consciousness.
+Check if the person is responsive by asking them questions and looking and feeling for signs of consciousness.

 S - SEND for help